ArchipelagoMW/Archipelago/worlds/subnautica/docs/setup_en.md

  - PlayerName: your name in the multiworld.
 Can also be called Slot Name and is the name you entered when creating your settings.
  - Password: optional password, leave blank if no password was set.

-After the connection is made, start a new game, you should start to see Archipelago chat messages to appear, such as a message announcing that you joined the multiworld.
+After the connection is made, start a new game.
+You should start to see Archipelago chat messages to appear, such as a message announcing that you joined the multiworld.

 ## Resuming